 An Unexpected Journey – Part 2

 In this three-part series, we speak with former clients Samantha and Eric, who completed a surrogacy journey last year with Nicole and her husband Kevin.
 Now the parents of two beautiful children, Samantha and Eric share their experience, while their surrogate, Nicole, describes the pleasure of playing such a significant role in helping them build their family.
-Read Part 1 here.
+Read Part 1 and Part 3.

 With their match confirmed, Samantha and Eric were ready to move forward with Nicole as their gestational carrier.
 They were introduced to Leah McFail, who worked with them for the duration of the process as their match manager.